KovSandor/77JSOC_medicalChange/README.md

 ## Disclaimer

 This is not an official / endorsed tool from Logistics!
-It is in experimental phase and I gladly accept any constructive feedback.
+It is in an experimental phase and I welcome any constructive feedback.